top of page

 • Jobs To Be Done (which goals invite actionable solutions?)

-• Platforms/Apps Used (which services or apps are they likely to sync to the bandrise platform?)
+• Platforms/Apps Used (which services or apps are they familiar with, and which might sync to the bandrise platform?)

 user persona: samantha stills